vtexdocs/help-center-content/docs/known-issues/en/sku-specification-filters-arent-loaded-when-the-sku-is-only-available-in-a-whitelabel-seller.md

 ---
-title: 'SKU Specification filters aren't loaded when the SKU is only available in a Whitelabel seller'
+title: "SKU Specification filters aren't loaded when the SKU is only available in a Whitelabel seller"
 id: 5SpoacD49oxDDGJjepUEoL
 status: PUBLISHED
 createdAt: 2022-03-21T17:41:20.048Z